fspmarshall/bbmt-blog/episodes/episode-1.md

-# The birds, the bees, and the merkle trees ep[1]: hashing things out
+# The Birds, the Bees, and the Merkle Trees ep[1]: Hashing Things Out

-*This is episode 1 of 'The birds, the bees, and the merkle trees', a developer-focused educational series on blockchain technology.
+*This is episode 1 of 'The Birds, the Bees, and the Merkle Trees', a developer-focused educational series on blockchain technology.
 The purpose of this series is to give a bottom-up view of how blockchians work, by experimenting with and building core blockchain technologies.